Arunchy07/ChotuElectronics/README.md

 ## 📌 Project Overview

-The **Chillfix -AC Repair Service Website** is a responsive and user-friendly website developed for a real-time AC repair business.
+The **Electronics Service Website** is a responsive and user-friendly website developed for a real-time Electronics repair business.
 It allows users to explore services, book repair requests, and contact the service provider easily.
 The site is optimized for both mobile and desktop devices.

 ## 🛠 Tech Stack